HTTP Client Commands

 PowerShell

-For Windows environments — generates Invoke-WebRequest commands that work natively without extra tools.
+For Windows environments.
+Generates Invoke-WebRequest commands that work natively without extra tools.

-noir -b . -f powershell -u https://www.example.com
+noir scan . -f powershell -u https://www.example.com

 Example output: